Vermont Stargazing at Stellafane in Springfield

 October 15, 2021

-As the story goes, the clubhouse is hot pink because the club had very little money in its early days.
+As the story goes, the Vermont stargazing and telescope makers clubhouse is hot pink because the club had very little money in its early days.
 Back then, members decided the best way to find paint for their new clubhouse was to visit hardware stores and ask for donations.
 They ended up with three gallons of barn red paint, two gallons of white, and one gallon of orange.
 They mixed the paint, which resulted in a hot pink color.

 “It’s a unique and accidental marketing ploy.
 But everybody who’s associated with astronomy knows about the hot pink clubhouse,” says longtime club member Ken Slater of Chester.
 “It’s kind of our trademark.”

 -The Porter Turret Telescope, constructed in 1930 on Breezy Hill near the Stellafane Clubhouse, is a National Historic Landmark.

 Stellafane is Latin for “shrine to the stars.”
 Russell Porter, a telescope maker and founder of the Springfield Telescope Makers Club, adopted the name.
 The Vermont stargazing and telescope maker clubhouse features old photographs and memorabilia, and it’s also where the Springfield Telescope Makers Club occasionally holds meetings.

 When the club was established, it drew a variety of machinists and toolmakers who worked in the Precision Valley.
 Located along the Connecticut River, the Precision Valley extended from Springfield and Windsor south to Hartford, Connecticut.
 In the 1850s, the waterpower of the Connecticut River allowed machine tool companies to operate and produce precision parts.
 (The American Precision Museum is in Windsor.)